-1.1 Moreton Tower (AC02) and Acton Gardens (AC04)
+1.1 Acton Gardens (02AC)

-These two sites comprise predominantly high rise housing estates in central Acton interspersed with open green space.
+This site comprises predominantly high rise housing estates in central Acton interspersed with open green space.

-Proposed uses are for the intensification of housing provision on both sites with some commercial uses on ground floor for AC04, which would be likely to result in a decrease in the open space available within the estates.
+Proposed uses are for the intensification of housing provision with some commercial uses on ground floor for 02AC, which would be likely to result in a decrease in the open space available within the estates.

-The sites generally experience poor air quality and noise conditions which should inform future uses and potential mitigation.
+The site generally experiences poor air quality and noise conditions which should inform future uses and potential mitigation.

-Objective Criteria AC02 AC04 Comment Housing 1 + + Development of the sites would deliver a net increase in homes.
+Objective Criteria 02AC Comment Housing 1 + Development of the site would deliver a net increase in homes.
+Economy 2 + Development would result in a net increase in commercial floorspace thus increasing employment capacity compared to existing uses.
+Education and skills 3 + Most of the site is within 1km of an existing primary school.

-Objective Criteria AC02 AC04 Comment Economy 2 0 + Development of AC04 would result in a net increase in commercial floorspace thus increasing employment capacity compared to existing uses.
-The development of AC02 would result in no net change to employment capacity.
-Education and skills 3 + + The sites are within 1km of an existing primary school.
-4 + + The sites are within 2km of an existing secondary school.
-Health 5 + + The sites are within 1km of an existing GP surgery.
-6 - - Development of the sites could result in the loss of existing open space.
+Objective Criteria 02AC Comment 4 + The site is within 2km of an existing secondary school.
+5 + The site is within 1km of an existing GP surgery.
+Health 6 - Development of the site could result in the loss of existing open space.
 Offsetting or other measures may be necessary to address this loss.
-7a + + The sites are within 1.5km of a health facility.
-7b + + The sites are within 1.5km of a leisure facility.
-Connectivity 8 + + The PTAL for the sites is between 4 and 6b.
-9 + + The sites are located within 1km of active travel routes.
-Air quality and noise 10 - 0 AC02 is located within an area which exceeds either of the following limits: PM10 30μg/m3, NO 2 30μg/m3.
-AC04 is partially located in an area that exceeds either of these limits.
-Sensitive uses may not be suitable without mitigation.
-11 - + Average road and rail noise levels of AC02 are at or above 55db.
-Sensitive uses may not be suitable without mitigation.
-The average road and rail noise levels of the AC04 are less than 55db.
-Resources 12 + + The sites are on land that is recorded as contaminated, and development provides an opportunity for remediation.
-Heritage and townscape 13 0 + AC04 is partially located within a conservation area and is within 500m of further heritage assets.
+7a + The site is within 1.5km of a health facility.
+7b + The site is within 1.5km of a leisure facility.
+Connectivity 8 + The PTAL for the site is between 4 and 6b.
+Connectivity 9 + The site is located within 1km of active travel routes.
+Air quality and noise 10 0 02AC is located within an area which partially exceeds either of the following limits: PM10 30μg/m3, NO2 30μg/m3.
+All quality and noise 11 + The average road and rail noise levels of 02AC are less than 55db.
+Resources 12 + The site is on land that is recorded as contaminated, and development provides an opportunity for remediation.
+Engagement with Ealing Council's Contaminated Land Officer should be undertaken prior to any proposed development coming forward.
+Heritage and townscape 13 + 02AC is partially located within a conservation area and is within 500m of heritage assets.
 The current site negatively impacts the wider heritage setting and development offers an opportunity to improve this.
-AC02 is within 500m of heritage assets but does not currently impact the setting of these assets due to their distance and the density of the townscape between site and assets; assuming that development is of similar or appropriate massing, it is therefore likely that any potential negative effects from the development of the site could be mitigated.
-Biodiversity and green infrastructure 14 - - Development of the site would result in a net loss of existing open space which could impact habitat connectivity, although the extent of this loss is not known at this stage.
+Diadiyasikyasıd 14 - Development of the site would result in a net loss of existing open space which could impact habitat connectivity, although the extent of this loss is not known at this stage.
 Although mitigation may be implemented, dependent on site design there may still be a residual impact on habitat connectivity.

-Objective Criteria AC02 AC04 Comment 15 0 0 The sites currently have low overall ecological value however there are some ecological features present.
-Development of the sites provides an opportunity to improve biodiversity, but any loss of current features may also need to be mitigated.
-16 0 0 The sites are not located within ecologically designated sites.
-Water resources 17 - - The sites contain areas within Flood Zone 3a (Surface Water).
+Biodiversity and green infrastructure 15 0 The site currently has low overall ecological value however there are some ecological features present.
+Development of the site provides an opportunity to improve biodiversity, but any loss of current features may also need to be mitigated.
+16 - The site is partially located on a SLINC Water resources 17 - The site contains areas within Flood Zone 3a (Surface Water).
 It is likely that this could be mitigated as part of any new development.

-18 - - Development of the sites could result in the loss of existing open space and therefore has the potential to result in increased flood risk.
-19 + 0 AC04 is within an area of medium groundwater vulnerability.
-AC02 is within an area of low groundwater vulnerability.
+Objective Criteria 02AC Comment 18 - Development of the site could result in the loss of existing open space and therefore has the potential to result in increased flood risk.
+19 0 02AC is within an area of medium groundwater vulnerability.